The round-up: sashimi to sukiyaki – where to find the best Japanese eats on the Gold Coast

-Hachi Nobby Beach: These longstanding eateries are well known for serving all of your Japanese favourites in a fun and friendly atmosphere.
-Start with an ice-cold Suntory then get stuck into everything from made-to-order sushi, okonomiyaki (Japanese pancake), sashimi, tempura everything, udon noodles and go-to hot dishes like teriyaki chicken and teppan beef.
+Hachi Nobby Beach: This longstanding eatery is known for serving all of your Japanese favourites in a fun and friendly atmosphere.
+Start with an ice-cold Suntory then get stuck into everything from made-to-order sushi, okonomiyaki (Japanese pancake), sashimi, tempura everything, udon noodles and go-to hot dishes like teriyaki chicken and Japanese steak with homemade sauce.
 If you haven’t eaten the karaage curry here, you haven’t lived.

 Project Tokyo, Mermaid Beach: The menu here is designed to strike a balance between authentic Japanese flavours and modern innovation, with a sole focus on local produce.
 You’ll find familiar moreish classics (hello there, giant bowl of fried karaage chicken) alongside lighter, more intricate delicacies like vibrant sushi plates and kingfish sashimi with jalapeno and yuzu.

 Zipang, Currumbin: This gem is incredibly popular with southern locals.
 It’s tucked along Currumbin Creek Road and you’ll find a wide variety of share-style dishes from gyoza to sesame-crusted salmon, sashimi, beef tataki, katsu curries, hot pots and more.
 There’s always a killer specials menu on offer, too – helloooo salmon karaage.